 As part of your final VAT

-Mark sells computer equipment on eBay but his sales have dropped off so he has decided to cancel his VAT registration.
-He chooses a deregistration date of 1 October 2020.
+Mark sells computer equipment on eBay but his business turnover has declined so he has decided to cancel his VAT registration.
+He chooses a deregistration date of 1 May 2021.

 If the market value of fixed assets is more than £1,000 then you’ll need to pay 20% of this amount over to HMRC on the final VAT return.